After years of making trips to Asia, I’ve ended up with an airy apartment (well, two apartments really) in Chiang Mai, in Northern Thailand.

 Walking to the markets and shopping are strenuous and engaging, because there is so much to see, so much to learn.

-The first two days, of northern Thai food, are taught by Koon Mae, who is a fabulous home-cook who lives in the country north of here.
+Two days, of northern Thai food, are taught by Koon Mae, who is a fabulous home-cook who lives in the country north of here.
 She is Fern’s mother, and a natural teacher.
-Those days we’ll be in Chiang Mai.
+She’ll be teaching on the first day, in Chiang Mai, and on day four.

 Each day, after shopping, everyone will chop and pound in a mortar and peel and fry and steam and shape food under the direction of the teacher, and then when it’s all done, we’ll sit down together to eat what we’ve made.